kevinhongca/emg2qwerty/README.md

 This project is built upon the emg2qwerty work from Meta.
-The first section of this README provides some guidance for working with the repo and contains a running list of FAQs. **Note that the rest of the README is from the original repo.**
+The first section of this README provides a brief abstract and some guidance for working with the repo and contains a running list of FAQs. **Note that the rest of the README is from the original repo.**

+We explore various deep learning architectures for decoding surface electromyography (sEMG) signals using the emg2qwerty dataset.
+We investigate the effectiveness of hybrid models that combine CNNs with recurrent architectures, namely LSTMs, GRUs, and transformers.
+We train and evaluate CNN+GRU, CNN+LSTM, and CNN+LSTM+Transformer models and compare their performance in terms of Character Error Rate (CER) and Connectionist Temporal Classification (CTC) loss.
+Our results indicate that combinations of 2 layer CNNs paired with LSTMs and GRUs significantly improve CER and CTC loss compared to existing baselines.

 ## Guiding Tips + FAQs
 _Last updated 2/13/2025_